angular/angular/aio/content/guide/testing-utility-apis.md

       The testing shims (`karma-test-shim`, `browser-test-shim`) call it for you so there is rarely a reason for you to call it yourself.

-      You may call this method _exactly once_.
-If you must change this default in the middle of your test run, call `resetTestEnvironment` first.
+      Call this method _exactly once_.
+To change this default in the middle of a test run, call `resetTestEnvironment` first.

       Specify the Angular compiler factory, a `PlatformRef`, and a default Angular testing module.
       Alternatives for non-browser platforms are available in the general form